View the Executive Summary for this brief.

 The Role of Government

 U.S. foreign policy is crafted principally in the executive branch, with the White House setting the agenda and assembling a national security strategy.
 At the Cabinet level, the Secretaries of State and Defense also play key roles in shaping policy, determining priorities, and implementing strategy.
 The U.S. Foreign Service, under the aegis of the State Department, trains and employs our diplomats, who are posted at U.S. diplomatic missions throughout the world to carry out U.S. foreign policy.
+The President in particular has the power to make treaties and appoint ambassadors, and as commander in chief has powers to use military force.
+For more on the specific powers of the President, and controversies surrounding those powers in foreign affairs, see The Policy Circle’s Executive Branch Brief.

 The following Congressional committees handle foreign policy, defense, and national security matters: